eto-ai/rikai/docs/sqlml.rst

     Make your Data Warehouse as Smart as your ML models

-Similar capabilities have been provided by existing products, like `BigQuery ML`_ and `Redshift ML`_.
 Rikai SQL ML is extensible to any Model Registry, no matter it is ``on-prem`` or ``cloud-native``, ``open-source`` or ``proprietary``.